 I sold my BKNG position a week before the Pfizer vaccine news hit the wire.
 The stock subsequently jumped 20%, and is 50% higher now.
 I sold my DISCA position in early December after it rose 50%.
 It has since climbed 75% more.
 I sold my ROKU position late November after it had risen 33% in a month, and 5% in a day.
 It is now 80% higher.
 Ouch.
 Gains were certainly left on the table.
 That said, the subsequent price increases are not indicative of mistakes.
 The mistakes were elsewhere.

 My mistake in BKNG was not selling sooner, after I concluded travel companies would be negatively impacted for much longer than I initially expected.
 Changing your mind is difficult, especially if it means realizing a loss.
 My mindset was to wait it out; travel will inevitably recover and BKNG was undervalued going into the pandemic.
 But when the CEO says in June, “It’s not a quarters thing; it’s a years thing.
-It’s going to take some time to get back to the place where we were in 2019” your projections should take note.
+It’s going to take some time to get back to the place where we were in 2019” one’s projections should take note.
 In my view, I got lucky that the price rebounded to February levels despite the devastation to their financials and industry.
 Can the business prudently manage costs while facilitating a rebound in sales and defending their moat?
 Probably, but they ran pretty lean to begin with.
 I still believe travel demand will return, potentially with a vengeance, but the industry will see lasting changes.
 In 2019 the stock traded around 5x NTM EV/Sales, 13x NTM EV/EBITDA.
 It now trades at 6.6x and 17x on 2019 numbers.
-On a forward basis, it trades at 11x and 40x, respectively, and is at an all time high.
+On a forward basis, it trades at 11x and 40x, respectively, since this year’s fundamentals are lower than in 2019.
+The stock is at an all time high.

 My mistake with DISCA was not doing enough due diligence on the business and buying purely based on prior financials, prevailing multiple, and the backing of a legendary media operator.
 A P/E of 9x seemed cheap for a business with returns on capital near 10%, returns on equity around 15%, and free cash flow margins around 50%.
 I expected multiple expansion.
 Then the pandemic hit, and it became even “cheaper,” so I bought some more.
 The P/E multiple did expand in July, yet the P didn’t budge.
 Useful reminder that the E also matters.
 While the market continued to climb, the stock was stagnant.
 Then, on the market’s rotation into “value,” the stock ripped and the multiple jumped to 16x.
 Realizing that I didn’t understand the story as well as I should’ve, I decided to get out after I broke even.
 Plus, said legendary media shareholder also reduced his stake.
 Could Discovery withstand the accelerating cord-cutting and successfully transition into streaming?
 I thought so, but I didn’t have conviction let alone a good grasp of their hit content and competitive positioning.
 After I sold, they announced their discovery+ streaming service.
 The stock shot to an all time high and is now trading at 28x P/E.